IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 This project demonstrates the deployment of a multi-node scalable Cassandra cluster on Kubernetes.
 Apache Cassandra is a massively scalable open source NoSQL database.
 Cassandra is perfect for managing large amounts of structured, semi-structured, and unstructured data across multiple datacenters and the cloud.

 In this journey we show a cloud native Cassandra deployment on Kubernetes.
 Cassandra understands that it is running within a cluster manager, and uses this cluster management infrastructure to help implement the application.
-LeveragingKubernetes concepts like Replication Controller, StatefulSets we provide step by step instructions to deploy either non-persistent or persistent Cassandra clusters on top of Bluemix Container Service using Kubernetes cluster
+Leveraging Kubernetes concepts like Replication Controller, StatefulSets we provide step by step instructions to deploy either non-persistent or persistent Cassandra clusters on top of Bluemix Container Service using Kubernetes cluster

 ![kube-cassandra](images/kube-cassandra.png)